-The Associate Provost for Equity and Diversity and Title IX Coordinator oversees implementation of the applicable processes for responding to complaints of Prohibited Conduct.
-Any person assigned a role pursuant to this policy may delegate their authority, or the Associate Provost for Equity and Diversity and Title IX Coordinator may require reassignment of such authority, to another appropriate person to avoid bias or conflicts of interest, or in other circumstances, as deemed necessary.
+The Title IX Coordinator and Equity and Diversity Officer oversees implementation of the applicable processes for responding to complaints of Prohibited Conduct.
+Any person assigned a role pursuant to this policy may delegate their authority, or the Title IX Coordinator and Equity and Diversity Officer may require reassignment of such authority, to another appropriate person to avoid bias or conflicts of interest, or in other circumstances, as deemed necessary.
 In addition, to the extent permitted by applicable law (including Title IX and New York Education Law Article 129-B), appropriately trained personnel other than the Title IX Coordinator may oversee cases for reasons including, but not limited to, the need to facilitate efficient and timely administration of such cases.
 The university may also utilize appropriately trained individuals for any role under this policy as it may deem necessary or appropriate.